-The tuning descriptor is a list of notes indicating the "open string" tuning of each string on the instrument, ordered from low to high (bottom to top on the fretboard diagram).
-Individual string tunings are typically (but not exclusively) delimited by a space character.
+The tuning specification is a list of notes indicating the "open string" tuning of each string on the instrument, ordered low to high (bottom-to-top on the fretboard diagram).
+A space or comma may be used to separate the tuning for each individual string.

-Each note is indicated in one of the following ways:
+Notes may be described in any of the following ways:

 Note labels are case insensitive.
-I.e., the label
+In other words, the note identifier

-C are (mostly) equivalent.
-See the note on note label capitalization below, however.
+C are equivalent.
+Well, they are mostly equivalent anyway.
+See the note below on note label capitalization for details.

-The notes in the list may be delimited by one or more space (
+The notes in the list may be separated by one or more space (

 ) or comma (

-B note in the absence of other context cues (e.g., in
+B note, in the absence of other context cues.

 In the absence of an explicit octave indicator, the fretboard tools will make an educated guess about the octave associated with a given pitch class identified in the tuning specification.
 This inference is based on a number of factors, including: